MWatty/Peaches-n-Green/README.md

 ## Testing

-* When testing the Header Section and its responsiveness, I noted that I was taking a desktop first approach in terms of design and therefore re-assessed the work and amended it to reflect my wireframes and ensure that I was consistent in a mobile first approach

 * When testing the Header Section on the following devcices Moto G4, Galaxy S5, Pixel 2 & 2XL, I-phone 5/SE/6/7/8/8 Plus, I-phone X,
 I-pad, I-pad Pro, Surface Duo, Galaxy Fold & Desktop.
 I noted that the burger bar moved underneath the title Peaches & Green on the
-Iphone5 / SEand on the Galaxy Fold.With this a media query specifically designed for the I-phone 5 was created and the problem resolved
+Iphone5 / SEand on the Galaxy Fold.
+With this a media query specifically designed for the I-phone 5 was created and the problem resolved.

-* When testing the pantry page, I observed with the style of photograph used and with the peaches aligining to the left and the text aliging to the right this was easily readable on larger screen given the neutral background, however on smaller devices a backdrop filter was required to blur so that users could continue to read the content.
-This was tested on Moto G4, Galaxy S5, Pixel 2 & 2XL, I-phone 5/SE/6/7/8/8 Plus, I-phone X, I-pad, I-pad Pro, Surface Duo, Galaxy Fold & Desktop
+* When testing the Essentials page, I observed with the style of photograph used and with the peaches aligining to the left and the text aliging to the right this was easily readable on larger screen given the neutral background, however on smaller devices a backdrop filter was required to blur so that users could continue to read the content.
+This was tested on Moto G4, Galaxy S5, Pixel 2 & 2XL, I-phone 5/SE/6/7/8/8 Plus, I-phone X, I-pad, I-pad Pro, Surface Duo, Galaxy Fold & Desktop.

 * When testing my contact page by entering dummy information.
 I noted that I had incorrectly put email in for the input type for the enter your first and last name section.
 This was changed to text.
 I also noted that I had incorrectly placed the required format for the text box in the wrong place.
-Both were amended and re-tested and appear to be working satisfactorily
+Both were amended and re-tested and appear to be working satisfactorily.

-* All external links open in a seperate tab when clicked
+* All external links open in a seperate tab when clicked.

-* All navigation links in both the Header and Footer are working, I did note and amnded that facebook social media icon as this was incorrectly going to pinterest
+* All navigation links in both the Header and Footer are working, I did note that the Facebook icon was linking to Pinterest and this was amended to link to the correct website.

-* The text within the dietary preference option on the contact me form was not centered and therefore not streamlined with the other input fields, this was amdended using a text-indent command, please see features left to implement on how to further improve this feature
+* The text within the dietary preference option on the contact me form was not centered and therefore not streamlined with the other input fields, this was amdended using a text-indent command, please see features left to implement on how to further improve this feature.

-* The subscribe button aligns to the left on smaller screens, this was not in keeping with the submit button located just above and was therefore amended to sit in the centre on smaller screens
+* The subscribe button aligns to the left on smaller screens, this was not in keeping with the submit button located just above and was therefore amended to sit in the centre on smaller screens.

 * The subscribe button and submit button had taken on the incorrect colours when testing, this was assessed and corrected.
-There was additional code added further down the style CSS sheet that should have been deleted
+There was additional code added further down the style CSS sheet that should have been deleted.

 * When tested on a slower internet connection there was a delay in the images loading, thus having a negative imapct on the overall user expereince.
 Images were far too high a resolution.
 Two technologies were used to remedy this.
 [Pixler](https://pixlr.com/) was used to re-size the images to an optimum for websites (798 x 1280) and [TinyJPG](https://tinyjpg.com/) was used to compress the re-sized images further reducing the file sze

-* When testing it was noted there was no alt attribute attached to the photogrpagh in the About Me seciton, the alt attribute was added and the appropriate information given
+* When testing it was noted there was no alt attribute attached to the photogrpagh in the About Me section, the alt attribute was added and the appropriate information given.

-* Social media icons were not aligned on a Galaxy Fold device to remedy this a media query was created so that the footer looks the same on all devices
+* Social media icons within the footer were not aligned on a Galaxy Fold device to remedy this a media query was created so that the footer looks the same on all devices and the icons are aligning correctly.

 * Testing carried out on CSS using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and 6 errors were identified all errors related to the use of the backdrop filter and the error stated that this property does not exist.
 The use of the backdrop-filter